Radda in Chianti · Tuscany

 Summer

-Cicadas define the sound - a wall of vibration that rises at noon and does not stop until dark.
-Dinner moves outside, permanently.
+Cicadas define the sound, a wall of vibration that rises at noon and does not stop until dark.
+Dinner moves outside and stays there.
 The pool at dusk, when the surface catches fire.
-Summer black truffles appear in the oak woods.
 Starry nights so clear you stop talking and just look up.

 Harvest